Democratic satire: Lasting Influence

 Democratic satire of the 17th century and the general style of folk satire formed the core of Russian literature's adoption of satirical practices in the 18th and 19th centuries.
-Writers like Denis Fonvizin, Nikolai Novikov, and Ivan Krylov are among the most well-known satirical writiers from the 18th century, while in the 19th century writers like Fyodor Dostoevsky and Leo Tolstoy would continue the trend.
+Writers like Denis Fonvizin, Nikolai Novikov, and Ivan Krylov are among the most well-known satirical writers from the 18th century, while in the 19th century writers like Fyodor Dostoevsky and Leo Tolstoy would continue the trend.
 According to Nikolai Dobrolyubov, "Our literature began with satire," referring to the fiction genre and its prolific use of satirical messaging and motifs.
 Democratic literature of the 18th century and partly of the 19th century is associated with the satire of the 17th century by its ideological orientation, its usage of topical subject matter, and the features of the artistic language of the writers.
 As in the previous century, the satirical literature of the 18th century and later used ready-made literary and documentary texts as a model, as well as church-related materials and activities.
 A notable thematic carry over from the 16th to the 19th centuries is the motif of the "watchful worker," a peasant or servant who is keenly aware of all the actions around him, both proper and improper alike.
 They are able to make shrewd judgments and see the characters of people from a sharply honest place, using satire and humor as a way to point out their misdoings.